Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Spoken word encoder

-We designed speechVGG to extract features from up to 1024-ms-long samples of audio.
-Features from longer samples can be obtained by averaging the representations of several windows.
-Due to the modular block architecture, activation of max-pooling layers across the model provide representations of the input, each emphasizing distinct speech-specific features.
-The highest-level features, obtained by flattening the output of the last max-pooling in the model, provide the smallest, most compact, representation of the input (Fig. \ref{fig:model}, red).
+Our spoken word encoder was designed to extract features from up to 1024-ms-long samples of audio.
+Features of longer samples can be obtained by averaging the representations from several windows.
+Due to the hierarchical, modular architecture, each block of the model emphasizes distinct features of the input.
+The highest-level features, obtained from the last max-pooling in the model, provide the most compact and informative representation of the input (Fig. \ref{fig:model}, red).

-The pre-trained speechVGG models can be applied to extract features in a range of speech processing tasks.
-They can be employed directly as feature extractors in different downstream tasks or used to train deep learning systems via (deep) feature losses~\cite{Germain2019, Sahai2019SpectrogramSeparation, Liao2019IncorporatingEnhancement,Kegler2019:Inpainting} (Fig. \ref{fig:setups}a).
-In the latter case, the activation of the extractor pooling layers provide rich representations of both training output and the target.
-The direct loss computed between these two representations (for example $L_{1}$) is then used to train the main system.
+The pre-trained encoder can be applied to extract features in a range of speech processing tasks.
+They can be employed directly as feature extractors in different downstream tasks or used to train deep learning systems via (deep) feature losses~\cite{Kegler2019:Inpainting} (Fig. \ref{fig:setups}a).
+In the latter case, the extractor pooling layers' activation provides rich representations of both training output and the target.
+The direct loss computed between these two representations (for example $L_{1}$) can then be used to train the main system.

-The pre-trained speechVGG can be applied as a preprocessing stage or a base of a system designed to perform a brand new task.
-This can be accomplished, by swapping the final output layers of the extractor or attaching other system to the end of the final block of the feature extractor (Fig. \ref{fig:setups}b).
+The pre-trained encoder can be also employed to provide a hot start for learning a brand new task.
+This can be accomplished by replacing the final layers of the extractor or attaching the other system to the output of the encoder's final block (Fig. \ref{fig:setups}b).
 Such a system benefits from the knowledge already captured by the pre-trained model and can be furthermore fine-tuned.
-In the calibration process, the weights of the extractor can be either fixed (i.e. frozen) or fine-tuned with the rest of the system.
-In both cases, a set of generalized speech-specific weights facilitate the (re-)training process and the overall performance of the trained system.
+In the calibration process, the extractor's weights can be either fixed (i.e. \textit{frozen}) or fine-tuned with the rest of the system.
+In both cases, a set of generalized speech-specific weights facilitates the (re-)training process and the trained system's overall performance.